 - Focus is on recovery rather than daily responsibilities.

 - Residents develop and nurture healthy relationships and repair familial and interpersonal relationships.

 At New Life House in Orange County, we know working with young addicts requires a special approach.
-The main aims of our sober living for young men include:

 - Addressing Addiction by creating an environment for addicts to unpack and address addiction with the help of professionals.
 It allows addicts to learn about triggers and how to address them.

 - Understanding and Support from other young men in similar situations in life.
 It is a chance for support without judgment.